unwire/handsoap/README.markdown

     config.gem 'troelskn-handsoap', :lib => 'handsoap', :source => "http://gems.github.com"

+If you use the standard development environment of Rails, you may run into troubles with cached classes.
+Add the following line to the initializer:

+    ActiveSupport::Dependencies.explicitly_unloadable_constants << 'Handsoap::Service'

 ###Generator

 From version 0.2.0 Handsoap sports a generator, that creates the service class + an integration test case.
 This is just a rough starting point for your service - You still have to fill out the actual mappings to/from xml, but at least it saves your some copy-pasting from this guide.